Teichlab/celltypist/README.md

 # Overview of CellTypist
-CellTypist is an automated cell type annotation tool for scRNA-seq datasets on the basis of logistic regression classifiers optimized by the stochastic gradient descent algorithm.
-CellTypist provides several different models for predictions, with a current focus on immune sub-populations, in order to assist in the accurate classification of different cell types and subtypes.
+CellTypist is an automated cell type annotation tool for scRNA-seq datasets on the basis of logistic regression classifiers optimised by the stochastic gradient descent algorithm.
+CellTypist allows for cell prediction using either built-in (with a current focus on immune sub-populations) or custom models, in order to assist in the accurate classification of different cell types and subtypes.

 # CellTypist website
 Information of CellTypist can be also found in our CellTypist [portal](https://www.celltypist.org).